We Are COLLEGE ADMISSIONS ESSAY Consultants

 For students with impressive grades and scores, we help with direction and organization so that they can concentrate on what they do best, schoolwork and extra-curricular activities.
 We work off-the-clock, making calls to college admissions counselors on your student's behalf to ensure that every student has a chance for a perfect college fit.

 At Perfect Fit, we are here to help any student who is earnest about attending a four-year institution.
 We will help your student think about their future place in the world and where their leadership skills might best be developed.
-Whether the student is entering high school, is a freshman, sophomore, junior, or a senior, we will create a plan for success.
+Whether the student is just entering high school or is already a sophomore, junior, or even a senior, we will create a plan for success.

-We help the family with the big picture as well as the small details.
+We help families with the big picture as well as the small details.
 We help each student find their voice and write an attention-getting essay.
 We create a timetable to facilitate a smooth process.
-We are here for our students through the whole process.
+We are here for our students throughout the process.

 FOR JUNIORS IN HIGH SCHOOL